Aaliahaly/BINF6970-Final/scripts/README.md

 Two additional post-pipeline scripts are also included:

 1. `SQL_generation_for_populating_the_data.py`
-   Generates the SQL population script used to load the final harmonized datasets into MySQL.
+   Generates the SQL population script used to load the final harmonized datasets into my database using MySQL.

 2. `Neo4j.py`
-   Generates the Neo4j Cypher import script from the graph-ready CSV file.
+   Generates the Neo4j Cypher import script from the CSV file.

 All referenced Python scripts are available in this `scripts/` directory.